 They told me the new year-long course gave you closer personal access to Jon Morrow and walked you through every step, while SBO is self-paced.
 They said they were working on revamping Serious Bloggers Only.

 Worth every penny even with the old school interface

 Even with the old school navigation, it’s worth way more than 49 dollars a month in materials and knowledge.

 Morrow uses a tough love tone in all of his writing.
-He tells it like it is and lets you know you’re a nobody who knows nothing when you start out just like he was.
+He tells it like it is and lets you know you’re a nobody who knows nothing when you start out, just like he was.

 He makes it seem kind of bleak, but it is also a tactic to keep you around because he is going to teach you how to beat the odds.

-He puts you through your paces with researching and writing, but he doesn’t even let you start working on your own blog until you’ve tested the waters, done your research, and found out who your target audience is.
+He puts you through your paces with researching and writing, but he doesn’t even let you start working on your own blog until you’ve tested the waters, done your research, and figured out who your target audience is.

 This is a smart approach and teaches you to serve your audience instead of just writing whatever you feel like writing and then getting the inevitable crickets when you post to your blog as a beginner.